Procedures

 What is the replacement therapy for testosterone given by injection?

-Delastestryl(testosterone enanthate 200 mg / ml) is an injection of 100 to 400 mg given every one to four weeks.
+Delastestryl (testosterone enanthate 200 mg/ml) is an injection of 100 to 400 mg every 1 to 4 weeks.

-Depo-testosterone (testosterone cypionate 100 mg / ml for injection and generic) is usually prescribed as a 200 mg injection administered every two weeks.
+Depo-testosterone (testosterone cypionate 100 mg/ml for injection and generic) is usually prescribed as a 200 mg injection administered every two weeks.

 Is there an oral medication for testosterone replacement therapy?

-What is the replacement treatment of testosterone, in bio-identical GRANULES?
+What is the replacement treatment of testosterone in bioidentical GRANULES?

-Hormone replacement therapy bio-identical in men
+Hormone replacement therapy bioidentical in men

 Would you like to make an appointment, or do you have any questions?
 Write to us and we will get back to you as soon as possible!